 Nonsuch History and Dance was founded in 1966 by Peggy Dixon as a performance company and in 1976 it gained charitable status to pursue its educational work.
 Since then we have worked throughout the UK fulfilling our mission to use the dances of history to teach, train and entertain.
 Nonsuch works with a wide variety of cultural, heritage and educational organisations across the country on a broad range of events.
-Whether developing bespoke dance projects with local communities, presenting theatrical shows, running schools workshops or bringing history to life in stately homes; historical accuracy and high quality entertainment are blended in a unique and engaging format.
+Whether developing bespoke dance projects with local communities, performing shows, running schools workshops or bringing history to life in stately homes; historical accuracy and high quality entertainment are blended in a unique and engaging format.

 We span eight centuries of dance within our repertoire, moving from medieval to 1950’s jive.
 Our dancers and teachers come from a wide variety of backgrounds, some professionally trained, some trained through our own programme of classes, workshops and summer schools.